rmhsilva/oook/README.md

 The fun part is saving.

-`oook:save` will save any associated models that /belong/ to the instance it is called with.
+`oook:save` will save any associated models that *belong* to the instance it is called with.
 New rows will be created as necessary.

 #### has-one (FK in Left)